 What are the risks?

 Complications of treatment with the pulsed dye laser are uncommon.
 Dark discoloration (hyperpigmentation) of the treated area is unlikely to occur and would fade over months; however, it is important to avoid sun exposure after treatment to minimize this risk.
 Light discoloration (hypopigmentation) and scarring are extremely rare.
-Bruising can occur but generally resolves in about a week.
+Bruising can occur, but generally resolves in about a week.
 It is important to follow instructions regarding aspirin and ibuprofen in order to avoid bruising.
 Laser light cannot penetrate deeper than the skin and will not harm internal organs, but goggles must be worn to protect the eyes.
-Some lesions may not be completely cleared with one treatment and may require multiple treatments at an additional cost.
+Some lesions may not be completely cleared with one treatment and may require multiple treatments at additional cost.